Academic Career & Executive Search is pleased to assist Dallas College in their search for a Chief Internal Auditor (CIA).

 Jennifer Muller, Academic Career & Executive Search.

-The seven independently accredited colleges of the Dallas County Community College District are part of an equal opportunity system that provides education and employment opportunities without discrimination on the basis of race, color, religion, national origin, sex, disability, age, sexual orientation, gender identity or gender expression.
-The Dallas County Community College District complies with the Americans with Disabilities and Veterans Act.
+Dallas College is part of an equal opportunity system that provides education and employment opportunities without discrimination on the basis of race, color, religion, national origin, sex, disability, age, sexual orientation, gender identity or gender expression.
+Dallas College complies with the Americans with Disabilities and Veterans Act.
 If you require special accommodations in order to apply for a position, please

 contact the District Human Resources Office.